DavidsonLabCHOP/Xon/Intropolis/README.md

 ### Purpose:

-This script is released as a part of Monteys et al., Nature (2021).
-It is used to query the presence of a splice junction of interest in the Intropolis database of exon-exon junctions.
-The purpose of this script is to identify lines in the intropolis database corresponding to a splicing event of interest.
+These intropolis database search tools are being released as a part of Monteys et al., Nature (2021).
+They are used to query splice junctions of interest in the Intropolis database of exon-exon junctions to identify the datasets in which a junction has been previously reported.

 ### Contents: